 The International Music Camp has several different ways you can donate.
-Please check out the six options below or call our office for more details.
+Please check out the seven options below or call our office for more details.
 Your contribution makes you part of a special group: The IMC Donor Club.
 Club members will be acknowledged and their names published in summer concert programs and the IMC Fall Newsletter.

 IMC Donor Club Levels